Information for Quartix Technologies plc investors

 How we engage:

-• Regular staff briefings via video presentation during 2023.
+• Regular staff briefings via email or video presentation during 2024.

-• A Q3 Group wide overnight event was held at the main UK office.
+• A Q3 Group wide overnight event held at the main UK office.

 These have provided insights that have led to enhancement of management practices and staff incentives.